 Though these improvements are in-line with improvements seen between the RTX 30 series and its predecessor generation, they’re still impressive — especially if you want to play games at high resolutions and frame rates.
 The RTX 30 series cards aren’t exactly lacking when it comes to delivering high-performance gaming, but with an RTX 4080 GPU in your rig, you’ll have more headroom when playing current titles — not to mention have enough power to handle upcoming titles.

 Nvidia GeForce RTX 4080: Stock shortages and restocks

-Nevertheless, the global chip shortage is still causing problems — just look at the state of PS5 restocks as proof — and understandably that is preventing some gamers from getting excited about the release of the RTX 4080 and its even more powerful sibling the RTX 4090.
+Nevertheless, the global chip shortage is still causing problems — just look at the state of PS5 restocks as proof — and understandably that is preventing some gamers from getting excited about the RTX 4080 and its even more powerful sibling the RTX 4090.
 At least some degree of difficulty should be anticipated if you plan to buy one of these cards over the holiday season.